acc4github/kdenlive-camerashake-organic/README.md

 - Changes:
   - Much more random/noisy movement overall
   - Much smoother visuals with Bilinear Interpolation
-  - Added fluctuation to blur (controlled by the speed, 55% rate) to emulate the camera's focal point miss
+  - Added fluctuation to blur (half the set speed) to emulate the camera's focal point miss
   - Added 'Seed' parameter to give variations between clips
   - Reduced overall intensity of the sliders for microadjustments
   - Removed opacity parameter